RashaAbuRkab/RashaAbuRkab/README.md

-### Hi there, I'm Rasha Abu Rkab! 👋
+### Hi there, I'm Rasha A. Abu Rkab! 👋

 I'm a **Data Science & AI student** from Gaza 🇵🇸, passionate about coding, problem-solving, and building impactful projects.
-I love working on **Python,Data, and AI applications**, and I'm always exploring new technologies to enhance my skills. 🚀
+I’m dedicated to using technology to create meaningful solutions that make a difference in my community. 🚀 I love working on **Python, Data, and AI applications**, and I’m always exploring new technologies to enhance my skills and knowledge.

 ---

 ### 🔥 Skills & Technologies:

 - **Languages:** Python 🐍, C, SQL
+  *Used Python for data analysis, machine learning models, and web applications.
+Proficient in SQL for database management.*

 - **Web Development:** Flask, HTML, CSS, Ninja
+  *Built interactive web applications with Flask and designed responsive front-end interfaces using HTML and CSS.*

 - **Data Science & AI:** Pandas, NumPy, Machine Learning Basics
+  *Utilized Pandas and NumPy for data manipulation and analysis.
+Gained experience in basic machine learning techniques.*

 - **Tools & Platforms:** Git, GitHub, VS Code, Jupyter Notebook
+  *Familiar with version control through Git, collaborative coding on GitHub, and comfortable with development environments like VS Code and Jupyter Notebook.*

 - **Competitive Programming:** PCPC, ICPC participant ⚡
+  *Competed in the Palestinian Collegiate Programming Contest (PCPC) honing problem-solving skills under pressure.*

 ---